uds-psl/coq-library-undecidability/README.md

 ### Reviewing the Coq code

-We recommand starting the code review by opening the file `theories/TRAKHTENBROT/summary.v`, for instance if CoqIDE is installed:
+We recommend starting the code review by opening the file `theories/TRAKHTENBROT/summary.v`, for instance if CoqIDE is installed:

 ```
 cd theories